Applandeo/ai-test-cli/README.md

 - Due to these constraints, Codestral is not suitable for everyday use in production projects.

 Please ensure your system meets the necessary requirements before attempting to use the Ollama option with the Codestral model.

+## AI-Assisted Development

+It's worth noting that a significant portion of the code for this project, including core functionality and documentation, was generated with the assistance of the Claude 3.5 Sonnet AI model.
+This AI-powered approach allowed for rapid development and comprehensive documentation of the Test Generator CLI tool.

+The use of AI in the development process showcases the potential of AI-assisted coding and serves as a practical example of how the Test Generator CLI itself can be utilized in real-world scenarios.

 ## Contributing